Agenda

 An opportunity to choose one of several engaging interactive workshops run by our community.

-Booking will be open for registered delegates on the conference app on Feb 3 or contact ibioic@luxevents.co.uk for booking support.
+Booking is open for registered delegates on the conference app or contact ibioic@luxevents.co.uk for booking support.

 Booking will close on 10 March 2025.